 The National Freshwater Ecosystem Priority Area project (NFEPA) aims to provide strategic spatial priority areas for conserving South Africa's aquatic ecosystems and supporting sustainable use of water resources.
 These priority areas are called Freshwater Ecosystem Priority Areas (FEPAs) and the main output of the NFEPA project was the creation of FEPA maps.
 FEPAs were identified based on a range of criteria dealing with the maintenance of key ecological processes and the conservation of ecosystem types and species associated with rivers, wetlands and estuaries (Driver et al. 2011).
-The Freshwater Habitat Assessment Report (2019) states that the NFEPA data does not identify any wetland or river ecosystems within the study area.
-The Swart River, flowing on the northern boundary of the property, was identified by NFEPA but not classified further (Figure 8).
+The Freshwater Habitat Assessment Report (2019) states that the NFEPA data failed to identify and/or appropriately classify the aquatic habitat.
+Therefore, no FEPA habitat were identified within or adjacent to the study site by the NFEPA project